 2. Honey and Lemon Face Wash

 Fresh lemon juice and raw honey will also do the trick.
 Honey is a very good skin rejuvenator that will make your skin supple.
 It is also a very good cleanser for all types of skin, including oily skin.
 So keep some honey in your bathroom cabinet.
 Honey can also be used for hair treatment.
 You can even remove makeup safely and easily with honey.
 All you need to do is just add a little baking soda.
-But here we talk about how to use it as face wash for oily skin so add lemon to it.
+But here we talk about how to use it as a face wash for oily skin so add lemon to it.
 Lemon will give you Vitamin C that makes the skin healthy and glowing.

 - Lemon juice – 1 teaspoon